rsliter/rsliter.github.com/source/_posts/2013-11-14-como-se-dice-dot-dot-dot.markdown

 <strong>Write it down!</strong>
 I've had plenty of opportunities to write emails in Spanish for work (with gratuitous use of Google translate, of course).
-I'd recommend just taking the time to write something down in the language you're learning.
-It's another way to practice using whole sentences and phrases with a real audience-- without the pressure of actually having to speak with that audience.
+Writing is another way to practice using whole sentences and phrases with a real audience-- without the pressure of actually having to speak with that audience.

 <img src="{{ root_url }}/images/church_gram" />

 As is the case with learning anything there's no substitute for practice.
-The tricks I've used have helped make practice fun-- and therefore, much easier.
+The tricks I've used have only helped make studying more fun-- which, in turn, has made practice much easier.

 <br/>
 <br/>